-With the Installation Qualification (IQ), Operational Qualification (OQ), Performance Qualification (P1Q) and Process Qualification (P2Q), there is a degree of flexibility as regards to the content of these documents.
-Although the document title clearly defines it’s scope, it is possible and permissible to arrange some elements of testing in the most expedient sequence.
+With the Equipment Qualification ie; Installation Qualification (IQ), Operational Qualification (OQ), Performance Qualification (P1Q) and Equipment Qualification (P2Q), there is a degree of flexibility as regards to the content of these documents.
+Although the document title would appear to define their scope, it is possible and permissible to arrange some elements of testing in the most expedient sequence.
 I.e. do you wait for power 'on' to do IQ, perhaps?
 Perhaps not?
 It can be argued that when power is on you are operating the equipment (so power on testing should be in the OQ).
 Can IQ therefore be completed prior to power up?

 The VP is then used by the protocol writers as the official mandate for protocol content.

 Equipment qualification templates are available for the activities shown grouped in the two colours (orange and blue).
-The blue colour is the requirement for standard computer validation, while the orange colour depicts the additional equipment qualification templates that are required when the process executed by the equipment under qualification has been identified as critical.
+The blue color is the requirement for standard computer validation, while the orange color depicts the additional equipment qualification templates that are required when the process executed by the during equipment validation has been identified as critical.

 The vendor therefore (be they in, or out, of house), must produce a Quality Plan that ensures the software development will follow a validation evolution similar to that shown in the diagram.
 Your actual diagram must be planned and justified for the software system that you are proposing.

-It is of paramount importance that your decision on software criticality is documented, and that your Quality Plan (QP) is reviewed and approved by QA, and the client or their representative, prior to initiation of the design process.
-Since these documents all form part of the equipment qualification process, you must expect regulatory inspectors to be interested in reviewing the content and the format of them.
+It is of paramount importance that your decision on software criticality is documented and that your Quality Plan (QP) is reviewed, approved by QA, the client & their representative; all prior to initiation of the design stage.
+Since these documents all form part of the equipment qualification-evaluation stage, you must expect regulatory inspectors to be interested in reviewing the content and the format of them.

 The FDA and regulatory authorities in general, are charged with increasing the level of compliance throughout the industry.
 This call for increased regulatory compliance, is driven by evidence that the industry is failing to match the standards set by other regulated industries.